ShadowGuo-Touhou/Image-File-/README.md

 Fourth commit:
 I created a Javascript and HTML based application for the process.
 The frame is completed, you can pass in an image and download the image with message embeded.
 Next I want to add choice for encryption methods: utf-8 and gbk.
 Later I would like to beautify my page a littel.

+Fifth commit:
+Forget about beautify, I can't handle that QWQ.
+The original library of JavaScript doesn't support gbk encryption, and I don't want to bother with useing third party libraries.
+So I reworte the python program to make it hadle gbk.